If you have bought an insurance plan before, you know it can either be very simple or extremely painful. Especially if you have costochondritis.

-How Costochondritis Can Affect Your Life Insurance Application for Coverage
+How Costochondritis Can Change Your Application

 Costochondritis – also commonly referred to as chest wall pain – is actually in inflammation of the cartilage that connects a rib to the breastbone.
 The pain that is caused by this condition can seem like that of certain heart conditions, or even that of a heart attack.